FoxyTheBot/Foxy/docs/SELF-HOSTING.md

 Just type `yarn` in the root folder

 ## 💻 | Compiling Foxy

-- If you want to compile only server, type: `yarn build:server`
 - If you want to compile only Foxy client, type: `yarn build:client`

-- To build all, type: `yarn build:all`

 <br>

 <p>Check the console to see if there are any errors...
 Well, we hope that there are none.</p>

 ## 🤩 | Starting Foxy
-- First of all you need to start two terminals one for client and another one for server

-- In the first terminal you start the Foxy Web Server (Not the website): `yarn run:server`
-- In the second terminal you start the Foxy Client: `yarn run:client`
+- In your terminal, start the Foxy Client: `yarn run:client`

-⚠ **You can run only the client, but some commands may not work properly and result in errors**